-Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100 Day Hunger Strike
+Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100-Day Hunger Strike

 An alleged former Anonymous member who is accused of orchestrating a cyber attack on a Boston hospital in order to bring attention to the case of Justina Pelletier has ended a 100-day hunger strike after losing more than 50 pounds in jail, News OK reports.

-Martin (Marty) Gottesfeld released a statement through his wife, Dana Gottesfeld, in front of the Boston Court House and office of US Attorney Carmen Ortiz on Wednesday.
+Martin (Marty) Gottesfeld released a statement through his wife, Dana Gottesfeld, in front of the Boston Court House and office of U.S. Attorney Carmen Ortiz on Wednesday.

 Dear @DrJillStein @GreenPartyUS plz help save life of our gem ????
 Martin Gottesfeld.
 Human rights matter. #FreeMartyG pic.twitter.com/qAa6FoBfa1